emfigo/fixerapp/README.md

 - Since I used a free membership for interacting with fixer.io API, The key `base` is NOT used on retrieving currencies and it will be limited to `EUR` with as many `symbols` as specified later on.
 The opposite will get you a `105` error code.
 For more information read the [documentation](https://fixer.io/documentation)
 - To reduce scope I will assume a lot of happy paths and not handle all possible erros with the Fixer API or what users can do with the API
 - The API will only return a map of rates for an specif date or if not specified the latest available
+- Since the API required is too small, the application will be done with Flask
+- The script mentioned in the pdf was not accessible :(

 ### Requirements